11 important Questions to Ask a wedding Decorator for your south asian wedding

 7. If I provide my own reserved signs, pictures, etc., will you set up these things on wedding day?

 If they say yes, it’ll save you the headache of finding someone else to do this on event day.
 Many of them do not want to be responsible for your personal items, however, it never hurts to ask!

 This is an important question to note if your venue has other events going on prior to or post your event.
 You will want to confirm this number with your venue prior to signing your wedding decorator contract.
-If the venue says you don’t have enough hours, it is likely the decor team will want to charge you for extra hours and that should be negotiated prior to signing the contract.
+If the venue says you don’t have enough hours, it is likely the décor team will require additional laborers to get all your décor set up in time.
+This should be negotiated prior to signing the contract.
 Otherwise, it will become an unexpected line item in your budget.

-Ideally, the decor team will work in conjunction with the venue to ensure a smooth transition.
-If your ceremony and reception are in the same place, you will likely only have about 4 hours in total after the ceremony to transition for reception for a Hindu wedding.
-Much less for Christian or Muslim weddings.
+Ideally, the décor team will work in conjunction with the venue to ensure a smooth transition.
+If your ceremony and reception are in the same place, you will likely only have about 4 hours in total after the ceremony to transition for a Hindu wedding, much less for Christian or Muslim weddings.

-Will you do a mock up for me of what I want in decor?
+10. Will you do a mockup for me of our chosen décor?

-The answer should be YES!
-You have to understand that they will likely not set up everything, however, you should have a good visual of what things will look like prior to your wedding festivities.
-At a minimum, they should set up what your tablescape will look like with flowers and all.
+The answer to this question should be YES!
+You must understand that they will likely not set up everything, however, you should have a good visual of what things will look like prior to your wedding day.
+At a minimum, they should set up your tablescape will with flowers and all.

 11. Are there extra fees for set up and delivery?